 1. INTRODUCTION

 The rapid advancement of technology has transformed various fields, and medical education is no exception.
-The proliferation of electronic resources in libraries has revolutionized how medical students and practitioners access information.
+The proliferation of electronic resources in libraries has revolutionised how medical students and practitioners access information.
 Today, libraries provide a vast array of digital materials, including e-books, online journals, and databases, which are crucial for medical education (Cowan, 2014).
 As medical knowledge continues to expand at an unprecedented rate, the ability to navigate these electronic resources becomes increasingly vital for students who must remain informed about advancements in their field (Howlett, 2020).

 The sheer volume of health-related information available online can be overwhelming, and many students struggle to seek, find, understand, and appraise this information (Tanasombatkul et al., 2021).
 This situation is exacerbated by the complexity of electronic health resources, which require a certain level of digital health literacy to navigate effectively.
-To address these challenges, libraries have developed tools such as LibGuides, web-based platforms designed to help users’ access and organize information efficiently.
+To address these challenges, libraries have developed tools such as LibGuides, web-based platforms designed to help users access and organise information efficiently.
 LibGuides serve as research guides tailored to specific subjects or courses, providing curated lists of resources, tutorials, and instructional materials (Bowen et al., 2018).

 Research indicates that students with strong information literacy skills are better equipped to make informed decisions, leading to improved patient outcomes (Zimmerman and Ni, 2021).
 The ability to critically evaluate medical literature allows students to discern credible sources from unreliable ones, which is important in a field where misinformation can have serious consequences (Koltay, 2011).
 Information literacy also promotes lifelong learning, enabling healthcare professionals to continuously update their knowledge and skills throughout their careers (Birdsong and Freitas, 2012).
 With the rise of evidence-based medicine, medical students are required to engage critically with research and apply findings to clinical practice (Howlett, 2020).
 This shift underscores the need for a solid foundation in information literacy, as students must locate relevant studies, assess their validity, and integrate findings into patient care.
 The increasing reliance on technology in healthcare, including telemedicine and electronic health records, highlights the necessity for medical professionals to be proficient in navigating digital information (Mohammed et al., 2023).

 Maddison (2013) points out that information literacy is a dynamic concept encompassing various skills, including creating effective research queries and evaluating sources.
-However, many educational institutions continue to rely on outdated instructional methods that do not engage students or reflect modern information-seeking behaviors.
+However, many educational institutions continue to rely on outdated instructional methods that do not engage students or reflect modern information-seeking behaviours.
 Students frequently utilise point-of-care tools and mobile applications for quick fact-checking (Twiss-Brooks et al., 2017).
-This reliance on technology emphasizes the need for instructional approaches that integrate digital tools and foster active learning rather than traditional lecture-based formats.
+This reliance on technology emphasises the need for instructional approaches that integrate digital tools and foster active learning rather than traditional lecture-based formats.

-The consequences of inadequate information literacy are particularly concerning in clinical decision-making and patient outcomes.
-As highlighted by Asgary et al. (2016), a lack of effective information literacy can lead to poor clinical decisions, adversely affecting patient care.
-Medical students must critically evaluate health information to ensure they make informed choices prioritizing patient safety and well-being.
+The consequences of inadequate information literacy are particularly concerning clinical decision-making and patient outcomes.
+As highlighted by Asgary et al. (2016).
+A lack of effective information literacy can lead to poor clinical decisions, adversely affecting patient care.
+Medical students must critically evaluate health information to ensure they make informed choices, prioritising patient safety and well-being.
 The ability to navigate complex electronic health resources is essential for effective patient advocacy and care coordination (Gautam et al., 2022).
 Without these skills, students may struggle to provide high-quality care, ultimately impacting health outcomes.